sanfm/fm-debian/README.md

 # Work in progress

-For some reason to make gtk themes work properly you need to configure them in lxappearance
+SOLVED: For some reason to make gtk themes work properly you need to configure them in lxappearance